charliecalvert/CloudNotes/Assignments/EcmaScript/EcmaScriptFunctions.md

 etc...
 ```

-You don't need to generate the members of the Fibonacci serious in the array programmatically, you can just use the array literal that I give you, and then print out its members.
+Don't generate the members of the Fibonacci series in the array programmatically, just use the array literal that I give you, and then print out its members.

 ## Arrays a for..of